Free Missouri Public Records (Search Information Databases)

 Name-Based or Personal Identifier

 This search will return results on the subject’s records such as convictions, arrest data, any pending charges that are awaiting disposition, and data pointing to a subject’s suspended imposition of a sentence (SIS) during probation.
-This request costs $15 and can be mailed-this method requires the completion of a “Request for Criminal Record Check Form”.
-This type of search is considered a ‘possible match’ and includes open records.

 An image of a form to request for someone's criminal history in Missouri.